 When RSEX mode is being used, the specular component of the reflected light is excluded from the measurement by opening the section of the sphere where light would ordinarily reflect specularly from the sample to the detector.
 For the ColorQuest XE, UltraScan XE, UltraScan VIS and UltraScan PRO this is done using a motorized specular included/excluded port door that opens or closes the appropriate section of sphere as needed.
 The instrument configurations for a sphere instrument with the sphere port door closed and open are shown below.

-These images show what the two modes look like inside the transmission compartment of a ColorQuest XE, UltraScan XE, UltraScan VIS or UltraScan PRO.
+These images show what the two modes look like inside the transmittance compartment of a ColorQuest XE, UltraScan XE, UltraScan VIS or UltraScan PRO.